Reuh/anselme/LANGUAGE.md

 Is 1: {class.a}
 ```

-Note that the new object returned by the class is also automatically given a type that is a reference to the class.
+Note that the new object returned by the class is also automatically given an annotation that is a reference to the class.
 This can be used to define methods/function that operate only on objects based on this specific class.

 ```
 % class